What Is Mill Scale in Welding: And How to Weld Through It

 What are the best stick welding rods for mill scale?

-The best stick welding rods for mill scale are the cellulosic rods, for example, the E6010 and the E6011.
+The best stick rods for mill scale are the cellulosic rods, for example, the E6010 and the E6011.
 These rods can weld through the thickest mill scale and penetrate deep into the base metal.

 Only the stick welding process has cellulosic electrodes.
 These rods generate the strongest arc than any other rod.
 That’s about 70% stronger with the same amperage.